aiser-platform/aiser-world/packages/docs/src/docs/getting-started/first-chart.md

 **You've successfully created your first AI-powered chart!**

-This demonstrates the core value of Aiser Platform:
+This demonstrates the core value of Aicser Platform:
 - **Natural language** to insights in seconds
 - **AI-powered** chart selection and optimization
 - **Professional quality** visualizations